-I had survived it all for purpose, but in the condition, I was in, I was blind to seeing such a reality.
-I was in a critical spiritual condition, and my soul was crying out for deep inner healing.
+I had survived it all for purpose, but i was blind to seeing such a reality.
+In my condition, I was in a critical spiritual condition, and my soul was crying out for deep inner healing.
 I knew it was crucial when I was in therapy with Ms. Jackson twice a week, group therapy once a week, and marriage counseling with our pastor.
 I was a wreck.
 However, I started dreaming again.

 I was so emotionally dead; I did not even realize I had stopped dreaming.
-I had always been a dreamer, but by becoming detached from myself because of chronic trauma, I lost touch with who God had called me to be.
-Looking back, I was a zombie–rotting and decaying spiritually and emotionally yet walking around like I was alive.
+I had always been a dreamer but lost touch with who God had called me to be.
+By becoming detached from me because of chronic trauma, looking back, I was a zombie–rotting and decaying spiritually and emotionally yet walking around like I was alive.

 I remember during this season, I cried and cried and cried some more.
 I began to share my traumas with my pastor, and he prayed and prayed and prayed some more.
 I still remember my first authentic worship experience.
 It came in the living room of my house.
 There was a man on television, Bishop TD Jakes, and was ministering on “Woman Thou Art Loosed.”
 It was the Lord’s doing, and it was marvelous in my eyes.

-I was not a religious television watcher, but this day I had the television on TBN.
-I was not a shouting kind of woman either.
+I was not a religious television watcher, but t had the television on TBN. this day; I was not a shouting kind of woman either.
 Something changed in me the day I watched this program.
 Although I would praise the LORD, it was this day that I had my first unadulterated worship encounter.
 I raised my hands.
 I cried out to God, and I felt the presence of God like I had never experienced before.